 The extreme gaming PC is an example of the type of dream gaming machine you can put together if you're lucky enough to have a large budget to work with.
 You can expect to tear through any game on ultra settings, even on massive viewing displays and huge resolutions.
 With a build like this you won't need to even think about upgrading anytime in the near future.

 Let's take a look at the improvements over the previous high-end gaming build.
 The same i7-4790K processor is included as it's a powerhouse CPU and for gaming you definitely don't need anything better than this.
 The only reason you would need an even faster CPU would be for purposes other than gaming such as professional 3D editing and production.

-Our CPU cooler choice is different though, and the Noctua NH-D14 is the best of the best that will cool your i7-4770K even more effectively than the Cooler Master 212 EVO included in the previous build.
-Again, if overclocking is not your thing than you could get away with the stock fan if you really wanted to, but this is the extreme build after all so I'm sure you'll want the extra cooling that an aftermarket heatsink provides you.
+Our CPU cooler choice is different though, and the Noctua NH-D14 is the absolute cream of the crop that will cool your i7-4770K even more effectively than the Cooler Master 212 EVO included in the previous build.
+Again, if overclocking is not your thing than you could actually get away with the stock fan if you really wanted to, but this is the extreme build after all so I'm sure you'll want the extra cooling that an aftermarket heatsink provides you.

 We've gone with the top of the range Asus Sabertooth Z97 MARK1 motherboard which provides the ultimate base for an extreme system such as this.
 This board is the very best of the best and is quality throughout.
 It's got a ton of cool features (more than most people will actually use), it's built very sturdily, and looks totally awesome in your finished build.

-A dedicated sound card is included if you want to get the most out of a decent set of speakers or headset for the very best gaming audio experience.
-The Creative Sound Blaster Z is one of the best gaming sound cards on the market and what we would recommend, and after hearing the sound quality of a high-end card like this you won't want to go back to on-board sound again.
+A dedicated sound card is included if you want to get the most out of a decent set of speakers or headset for the very best gaming audio possible.
+The Creative Sound Blaster Z is one of the best gaming sound cards on the market and what we would recommend right now, and once you experience the sound quality of a high-end card like this you won't want to go back to on-board sound ever again.